 Maybe you're like me, once September or October roll around, it's apple picking time!
 We have already made it out to the orchard this year-- and have more than our share of apples to eat.

 Homemade applesauce is the perfect way to use up lots of fresh apples.
-Similar to baking with bananas, you can even use apples that are a little past their prime.
+Similar to baking with overripe bananas in banana muffins or banana bread, you can even use apples that are a little past their prime.
 While they may not be good for eating out of hand, they will work just fine for sauce.